Entanglement Scaling in Quantum Advantage Benchmarks: Abstract

 \section{Abstract}

-A contemporary technological milestone is to build a quantum device performing a computational task beyond the capability of any classical computer, an achievement known as quantum supremacy.
-The minimal requirements to realize quantum supremacy have so far been based on building a device to surpass extrapolated numerical simulation times.
-Here, we derive a formula for the minimal number of nearest-neighbor gates on a 2D lattice required to possibly generate a quantum state possessing volumetric entanglement scaling in the number of qubits.
-Hence, we predict the minimum random circuit depth needed to generate the maximal bipartite entanglement correlations between all problem variables (qubits).
-This derivation leads immediately to an interval which is constant on a coarse-grained entanglement upper bound---all existing numerical simulations fall inside this interval.
-These bounds make explicit a nuance implicit in other proposals with critical physical consequence.
-The hardware itself must be able to support super-logarithmic ebits of entanglement across some poly($n$) number of qubit-bipartitions, otherwise the quantum state itself will not possess volumetric entanglement growth and full-lattice-range correlations.
-In conclusion, we forecast that quantum supremacy will not be possible for gate-depths of less than 50 on grid-realizations of 80 to 150 qubits for random circuit bench-marking.
-These counts are just above the entanglement interval lower-bound derived in the study.
+A contemporary technological milestone is to build a quantum device performing a computational task beyond the capability of any classical computer, an achievement known as quantum adversarial advantage.
+In what ways can the entanglement realized in such a demonstration be quantified?
+Inspired by the area law of tensor networks, we derive an upper bound for the minimum random circuit depth needed to generate the maximal bipartite entanglement correlations between all problem variables (qubits).
+This bound is (i) lattice geometry dependent and (ii) makes explicit a nuance implicit in other proposals with physical consequence.
+The hardware itself should be able to support super-logarithmic ebits of entanglement across some poly($n$) number of qubit-bipartitions, otherwise the quantum state itself will not possess volumetric entanglement scaling and full-lattice-range correlations.
+Hence, as we present a connection between quantum advantage protocols and quantum entanglement, the entanglement implicitly generated by such protocols can be tested separately to further ascertain the validity of any quantum advantage claim.